 If you're a fan of oatmeal, then you're likely searching for another oat product that you can consume regularly.
 Enter oat bran, the breakfast you've been looking for.
 Like oats, oat bran is a nutritious food that's commonly enjoyed as a creamy hot cereal.
 However, that's not the only way that you can enjoy this superfood.
 Overflowing with health benefits, flavor and potential, we’re here to help you discover what oat bran is, learn about oat bran nutrition benefits and uncover the value this ingredient can bring to your kitchen.

-Whether you're an oat aficionado or a newbie, you're probably wondering what oat bran is, how it differs from the oatmeal breakfast that you enjoy regularly, and if oat bran is gluten free.
-Oatmeal comes from the inner part of the oat groat.
-Oat bran, however, comes from the outer part.
-When oatmeal is processed, the bran's outer layer is often removed, allowing the oats to cook faster.
-But that doesn't mean the bran is just thrown away.
-Instead, that same bran is turned into a separate product—one that contains a great source of nutrition.
-What's more is, it's gluten free.
+Whether you're an oat aficionado or a newbie, you're probably wondering what oat bran is, how it differs from the oatmeal that you enjoy regularly, and if oat bran is gluten free.
+Oat bran is the outer part of the whole oat groat!

-Low in saturated fat and containing zero cholesterol, oat bran is an excellent source of dietary fiber.
-In fact, just one serving of oat bran contains 7 grams of dietary fiber.
-This high fiber content helps keep hunger pains at bay for more extended periods, allowing you to control your appetite and resist cravings.
+Low in saturated fat and containing zero cholesterol, oat bran is a good of dietary fiber.
+This fiber content helps keep hunger pains at bay for more extended periods, allowing you to control your appetite and resist cravings.
 Oat bran also contains more protein, B vitamins and iron than oatmeal does.
 It's delicious when enjoyed as a hot cereal but can be added to several different recipes for a unique taste and texture.

 The Differences Between Oat Bran and Oatmeal